x1angli/cvt2utf/README.md

 #### Why should we remove BOMs (byte order mark) rather than add them?

 __A__: Most compilers and interpreters can handle UTF-8 source code files very well, provided that those files are encoded __w/o__ BOM.
 Some compilers/interpreters might fail or give unexpected output whenever BOM is present.
-For this reason, I strongly advise the removal of BOM whenever we use UTF-8 enconing.
+For this reason, I strongly advise the removal of BOM whenever we use UTF-8 encoding.

 Side note: of course, there are certain situations where BOMs are preferred.
 (For example, Microsoft Excel cannot parse correctly UTF8 w/o BOM CSV files with international characters. ) Such situations are rare.
 Overall, the necessity of BOM trumps other concerns.

 #### Questions?
 Bug reports?

-__A__: Feel free to send me an email: xl#x1ang.li (Please replace the hashtag with the "@" symbol)
+__A__: Feel free to send me an email: xl#x1ang.li (Please replace the hash tag with the "@" symbol)